ryanfwy/sudoku/README.md

 Get tips or answer from iOS app [Sudoku](https://itunes.apple.com/cn/app/sudoku-com-classic-puzzle/id1193508329?l=en&mt=8).

-I have no idea why I am so addicted to playing sudoku from my cell phone recently, so I create a CLI utility to help me save my time. 😂
+I have no idea why I am so addicted to playing sudoku on my cell phone recently, so I create a CLI utility to help me save my time. 😂

 It is created to transfer an image from the app to a sudoku matrix, then show the tips or answer on the terminal.![Sudoku app](./assets/app.png)